Get insider access

 2. Best Upper Mid-Range Blender For Frozen Drinks

-Unfortunately, it's not as extremely well-built as our top pick and has a much shorter one-year U.S. warranty, which may be a concern if you use your blender every day.
+Unfortunately, it's not as well-built as our top pick and has a much shorter one-year U.S. warranty, which may be a concern if you use your blender daily.
 It's also a bit louder, but on the plus side, it has preset programs for 'Ice Crush', 'Icy Drink', and 'Smoothie', so you don't need to stand near the blender the whole time it's running.
 The non-removable blades can require some scrubbing when cleaning by hand, but the jar and lid are dishwasher-safe.

 See our review